fredgibbs/fredgibbs.github.io/courses/food-technology-society/schedule.md

 ### Mar 12
 - Kendra Smith-Howard, _Pure and Modern Milk_, 147--166.

-{% include alert.html class='danger' title='DUE: Book Review' text="
+{% include alert.html class='warning' title='PSEUDO-DUE: Book Review' text="
-Come to class with your book review.
+Highly recommended that you turn in your book review today while it's fresh in your mind and so you don't have to think about it over break.
+But if your week is already crazy and you want/need extra time, you can turn it in after break without penalty.
 Consult the [Book Review Writing Guide](book-review-guide).
 "%}

 ### 9: Mar 17 and 19: SPRING BREAK

 ## 10: Restarting

 ### Mar 24
+{% include alert.html class='danger' title='DUE: Book Review' text="
+Your book review is absolutely due today (unless you already turned it in, obv) Consult the [Book Review Writing Guide](book-review-guide).
+"%}

 - Sarah Grey, [A Social History of Jell-O Salad: The Rise and Fall of an American Icon](https://www.seriouseats.com/2015/08/print/history-of-jell-o-salad.html)
 - LECTURE: What have we done so far?
 Notice there is a quiz about what we have done so far on Thursday.